HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/overview.md

 **Before you begin:** Refer to the latest HCL DX 9.5 Update image files list provided in the [Container image list](../image_list.md) topic.

+!!!important
+    To prevent Kubernetes deployments from failing in Kubernetes versions 1.29 and 1.28, enter the `modprobe br_netfilter` command before running `kubeadm init`.

 ``` mermaid
 flowchart TD
   accTitle: Steps in DX Helm installation.